 Where to eat near Sringeri Temple

-Under the leadership of Sri Sharada Peetham, a dining hall by the name of “Sri Bharathi Theertha Prasada” has been built near the Sharada Temple.
+Under the leadership of Sri Sharada Peetham, a dining hall by the name of “Sri Bharathi Theertha Prasada” is near the Sharada Temple.
 Food is served to all devotees in the afternoon between 12:15 PM to 2:30 PM and at night between 7:15 PM to 8:30 PM.

 A few private restaurants are available near the Temple Complex.
 The cuisine offered is mainly South Indian.

-- Sri Malahanikareshwara Temple – The Temple is perched on top of a hillock.
+The Temple is on top of a hillock.
 The devotees have to climb 156 steps reach the Temple.
-The Temple is dedicated to the Linga of Malahanikeshwara who is known as the destroyer of impurities in the soul of a person.
+The Temple is for the Linga of Malahanikeshwara who is the destroyer of impurities in the soul of a person.

-- The Rishyasringa Temple at Kigga – The town of Kigga is situated 9 km away from Sringeri.
+The town of Kigga is 9 km away from Sringeri.
 The presiding deity of the significant temple is Rishyasringa and his wife Santa.
-It is believed that he caused rainfall in the drought-stricken kingdom of Romapada.
+According to beliefshe caused rainfall in the drought-stricken kingdom of Romapada.
 King Dasaratha (Lord Rama’s father) invited Rishyasringa to be the presiding priest at the sacrifice he conducted to obtain sons.
 The Shiva Linga in the Temple has horns.
 The ancient Vashishtha Ashram is also situated in the town.

-- Anegudde – The place is famous for its two temples – The Mahalingeshwara Temple and the Anegudde Vinayaka Temple.
-The place is also known as Kumbhashi as this is the place where Kumbhasura was slain.
-It is one of the seven places in a collective region called “Parashurama Srishti”, the creation of Saint Parashurama.
+The place is famous for its two temples – The Mahalingeshwara Temple and the Anegudde Vinayaka Temple.
+The place is also famous as Kumbhashi as this is the place where Kumbhasura died.
+It is one of the seven places in a collective region “Parashurama Srishti”, the creation of Saint Parashurama.

-- Kalasa – The town is home to the Kalasheshwara Temple.
-The Temple is surrounded by the Bhadra River on 3 sides giving the land where the temple is built, a pot-like shape.
-The Temple is dedicated to Lord Shiva.
+The town is home to the Kalasheshwara Temple.
+Bhadra River surrounds the temple on 3 sides.
+The Temple is for Lord Shiva.
 According to legends, Sage Agasthya made Kalasa as his home but wanted to witness the wedding of Shiva and Parvathi.
 Lord Shiva obliged and gave a boon to Agasthya using which he was able to watch the wedding from Kalasa.

-- Kollur Mookambika Temple – The famous and revered Sri Mookambikai Temple is located in Kollur.
-The presiding deity is Goddess Mookambikai also known as Devi and in front of her idol, is a Jyotirlinga of Lord Shiva.
-The unique feature of the Linga is that it is divided into two unequal parts – The Smaller right part represents Brahma, Vishnu and Shiva and the larger Left part represents Durga, Lakshmi, and Saraswati.
+The famous and revered Sri Mookambikai Temple is located in Kollur.
+The presiding deity is Goddess Mookambikai also famous as Devi and in front of her idol, is a Jyotirlinga of Lord Shiva.
+The unique feature of the Linga is that it consists two unequal parts – The Smaller right part represents Brahma, Vishnu and Shiva and the larger Left part represents Durga, Lakshmi, and Saraswati.